x4e/PaperBin/README.md

 An experiment at improving the performance of PaperMC.

-This project jvmti to modify Minecraft classes at runtime.
+This project uses jvmti to modify Minecraft classes at runtime.
 Because of this paperbin can even be run on top of modified versions of paper.

 ## Usage